jason122490/AIdea-2022-fall/README.md

 │   ├── img002.jpg
 │   └── ....
 └──
-+ we provide image resizing tool for image resize to speed up the train speed
 ```
++ We provide image resizing tool for image resize to speed up the train speed in `tool`
 ## Train and Infer step:
 ### 1. Training
 Start training by running: